sjl/.plan/README.markdown

   I think the best idea in is was "players only learn through failure when they *understand* what went wrong".
 * Brain dumped some stuff about [Bones][] below.
+* Removed the stupid garbage `set-*` opcodes from Bones and consolidated them into the `unify-*` opcodes like God intended.
+Proceeded to rename those stupid `unify-*` opcodes to `subterm-*` so mortals can understand what the fuck is going on.
+* Poked a bit and pushing the constant optimization down into the compilation phase, but ran into a bit of a wall so I threw away the diff.
+Might take another stab at it later once I let it roll around in my head a bit.

 #### Splitting the Bones Store